-Fourteen (14) years active volunteer fire service with state certification to Level I Instructor (NFPA 1041-I).
+Thirteen (13) years active volunteer fire service with state certification to Level I and II Instructor and Smoke Diver and/or Fire Officer I and II.
+(NFPA 1041 I & II) (NFPA 1021 I & II).

 NOTE: In all cases, the applicant must have successfully completed as mandated by the Mississippi Fire Academy NFPA 1041 -I prior to employment.
 Applicants/employees who do not possess certification in NFPA 1041-II must obtain certification within 12 months of employment.